ImpulseSID/Spot-to-YTM/README.md

 - Authenticates with Spotify and YouTube Music
 - Fetches all tracks from a Spotify playlist
 - Matches tracks on YouTube Music using fuzzy matching
+- **Transfers tracks one by one for reliability**
+- Uses a relaxed search if strict matching fails, and reports relaxed matches in the output
 - Creates a new playlist on YouTube Music and adds matched tracks
 - Reports tracks that could not be matched